engl3844/engl3844s18/_projects/p4-html-css.md

 ## Description

-In this final project, you will make decisions about how all of your media elements come together into a cohesive narrative.
+In this final project, you will make decisions about how all of your media elements come together into a cohesive narrative that we have been calling your "Datastory."
 You will learn about some fundamental HTML elements and their relationships and behaviors programmed with CSS.
 In short, you will write a web-ready narrative within a single-page website format.

 <figure id="twitter-css-body" class="figure-inline">
   <img src="/engl3844s18/images/wireframe-main.png" alt="Wireframe example of a single-page website." />